 This inland lake of 460 square kilometers is situated about 20km inland from the coast and is the first protected non-hunting area founded in Thailand in 1975.
 Few travelers come here, notwithstanding this is a fantastic offbeat waterfowl reserve in Thailand, with 287 species of birds, 26 reptiles, and six mammals found here.
-The waterfowls are both resident and migratory, and bird watchers will find different species such as painted stork, grey heron, little cormorant, and many others at different times of the year.
+The waterfowls are both resident and migratory, and bird watchers will find different species, such as painted storks, grey herons, little cormorants, and many others, at different times of the year.

 Local fishers here also use special fishing nets attached to moving poles, similar to those found in southern India and Sri Lanka, which will also delight photographers.